Lay Ecclesial Formation

 The Graduate Certificate is offered at the main campus and includes core theology courses along with spiritual, ministerial and personal formation that integrate theology and practice.
 A 4-year undergraduate college degree is required for admission.
 It is an excellent option for those who want to engage in theological and pastoral studies at the graduate level, but who may not want or need to complete a full M.A. degree.
 Click here for more information.

-Admission to the M.A.
-Pastoral Ministry or Graduate Certificate requires a four year undergraduate degree in any area of study.
-Admission to the non-degreed Certificate requires a High School diploma or G.E.D.
+Admission to the Master of Arts, Pastoral Ministry (MAPM) or Graduate Certificate requires a four year undergraduate degree in any area of study.
+Admission to the Certificate in Pastoral Ministry requires a High School diploma or GED.

 - Participate regularly in the sacraments and life of the Church